Yusralien/mr.robot-THM/README.md

 In order to crack the password, we can use a tools like `johntheripper` but the other way is an online tool called [CrackStation](https://crackstation.net).

 ![crackrobot](https://user-images.githubusercontent.com/87742813/206669195-b30574b2-6ee6-419e-bece-8a25415e8636.png)

+We got the password .!

+"abcdefghijklmnopqrstuvwxyz"

+Login as the robot user and `cat` the second key/flag.